UPDATE: This article has been updated with new information on September 12, 2020, 6:00 a.m.

 COVID-19 has spread to all 50 states in the U.S. (plus Puerto Rico, Washington, D.C, US Virgin Islands and, Guam), and social distancing is the biggest way major cities are working to combat the crisis.
 Now’s the time to educate yourself, protect you and your loved ones, and spread facts — not misinformation.
-The biggest risk factors for COVID-19 complications include cardiovascular disease, lung disease, COPD, hypertension, diabetes, and cancer.
+The biggest risk factors for COVID-19 complications include cardiovascular disease, lung disease, COPD, diabetes, and cancer.
 Unfortunately the older you are, the more likely it is that you have one of these conditions.
 Here’s how to protect and care for older family members in your life.

 What Extra Precautions Should the Elderly Take?

 Avoid mass gatherings — parades, sporting events, concerts, etc. — especially if you are elderly and fall in one of the high-risk categories.
 Many states have already implemented rules against this anyway.
 Don't leave the house unless you have to, and try opting for grocery delivery or only going out for supplies.
 Wear a face covering in public.
 In addition, those at high risk should avoid visiting with people who have acute respiratory illness (e.g., fever, cough, difficulty breathing).
 Practice social distancing of at least 6 feet apart when around others in public.

 How to Protect Loved Ones Living In a Nursing Home or Assisted-Living Facility